Military to Civilian Career Transition: How to Translate Your Skills for Success

 How Military Career Transition Services Work

-When you work with a military transition career specialist, we're not just rewriting your resume.
-We're uncovering your storyline—the thread that connects what you've done to where you want to go.
+When you work with a military transition career specialist, we’re not just rewriting your resume.
+We’re uncovering your storyline — the thread that connects your military service to your next mission.

-Here's how we'll approach your military to civilian transition:
+Here’s how we approach your military to civilian career transition:

 1. Identify Your Transferable Skills